aljedaxi/zettel/pages/will_to_power.md

 title: will to power
 ---

-## connatus is a thoroughly pre-darwinian idea: that success happens on the ontogenetic level. $$/?$$the will to fitness?
+## connatus is a thoroughly pre-darwinian idea: that success happens on the ontogenetic level. $$\?$$the will to fitness?
 ##